Shavixinio/FumoBot/README.md

-# DiscordBotProject
+# FumoCore
-Discord bot that helps with moderation through slash commands that are built-in the bot.
+A Discord bot that helps with moderation through slash commands that are built-in the bot.

 ver.
-0.3 Sigma
+0.4 Sigma

 # Installation
 ### Requirements